Discrete distributions are learnable from metastable samples

 \ca The following are the main contributions of this work.
 In Section ..., we rigorously define two related notions of metastability.
 While metastable distributions of the Markov chain have been understood at a non-rigorous level in statistical physics, we give a concrete definition of this. ...
 In Section ... we connect strong metastability to the theory of Markov chains and explicitly show constructions of such metastable distributions.

 In Section ... we connect strong metastability to learning graphical models.
-We do this by showing that strongly metastable distributions have on average single variable conditionals very close to that of the ground truth distributions.
-This implies that the ground truth can be recovered even if we have samples from such metastable distributions using a method that works by reconstructing the single variable conditionals.
-We show this rigorously for the case of the pseudo-Likelihood method.
+We do this by showing that strongly metastable distributions have on average single-variable conditionals very close to that of the ground truth distributions.
+This implies that the ground truth can be recovered even if we have samples from such metastable distributions using a method that works by reconstructing the single-variable conditionals.
+We show this rigorously for the case of the pseudo-likelihood method.

 We also demonstrate this effect numerically on the Currie-Weiss model and a Spin Glass model.
-For the Curie-Weiss model, we also analyze the model using its free energy to give a new characterization of the minima of the free energy in terms of the single variable conditionals.
+For the Curie-Weiss model, we also analyze the model using its free energy to give a new characterization of the minima of the free energy in terms of the single-variable conditionals.